skhaz/vimfiles/README.md

 Customize and install
 =====================

-For costumize the plugin list, edit the file "bundles.vim", then run the command
+Edit the file "bundles.vim" and run the command

 ```
 vim +BundleInstall +qall